Ivyzhang1998/VerkadaAssignment/README.md

 # VerkadaAssignment
 A simple web service that allows the users to request log messages from a virtual camera.

-- Step to step guidance:
+- Installation requirements (see `requirements.txt`):

-1. Install Flask
+1. Flask
+2. Flask-APScheduler

+- Run the web service

-2. Run ./app/server.py
+1. Run ./app/server.py
+2. Go to http://127.0.0.1:5000/ on browser
+3. Click `GET /logs` to request the current log messages from the camera